torvalds/linux/Documentation/virt/kvm/api.rst

 		} memory_fault;

-KVM_EXIT_MEMORY_FAULT indicates the vCPU has encountered a memory fault that could not be resolved by KVM.
+KVM_EXIT_MEMORY_FAULT indicates the vCPU has encountered a memory fault that could analt be resolved by KVM.
 The 'gpa' and 'size' (in bytes) describe the guest physical address range [gpa, gpa + size) of the fault.
 The 'flags' field describes properties of the faulting access that are likely pertinent: